acord-robotics/acord-robotics/README.md

 ## Games
 ### Asteroid Dodgers
 <div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://www.lucidchart.com/documents/embeddedchart/ccededa2-2c8b-4354-a0ee-f1d9b6223a91" id="M.RDRu6C6a.y"></iframe></div>

+# Our members

+## Farid Nurrahman
+Hi there!
+My name is Farid, and I am excited to join ACORD and become a pioneer of the future of robotics and artificial intelligence.
+I like to play games and program.
+I currently code a lot in Python and am working on a cool discord bot that will be part of Stellarios (the official OS of ACORD).
+I am not always able to be active at ACORD, but I will contribute where and when I can.